Drexel Libraries: COVID-19 Updates & Information

 - Online delivery of digitized print materials: Staff will digitize articles and book chapters upon request and within three business days via email.

-- Electronic Course Reserves: Electronic course reserves are available for fall 2020 and winter 2021.
+- Electronic Course Reserves: Electronic course reserves are available for winter 2021.
 Libraries staff will work with teaching faculty and staff to identify electronic alternatives to replace physical items on reserve.
 Please email email@example.com to discuss your options.

 We are following evidenced-based recommendations to quarantine all physical materials after each use to ensure the health and safety of all clients and Libraries staff.
 Clients may request items currently listed as “In quarantine,” and items will be delivered as soon as the quarantine period ends.